Beam-Plasma Dynamics in Finite-Length, Collisionless Inhomogeneous Systems: Numerical method and simulation setup

 \section{Numerical method and simulation setup}

-Kinetic simulations are performed with a 2D3V particle-in-cell (PIC) code, XOOPIC (X11-based Object-Oriented Particle-In-Cell) \cite{verboncoeur1995object}.
-The model uses two-dimensional Cartesian geometry to represent a plasma system of variable lengths (see \cref{fig:1}).
-The system is considered periodic in y-direction, which essentially reduces the problem to 1D.
-A plasma source is introduced in the system from the left.
+Kinetic simulations are performed with a 2D3V particle-in-cell (PIC) code, XOOPIC (X11-based Object-Oriented Particle-In-Cell) \cite{verboncoeur1995object}.The model uses two-dimensional Cartesian geometry to represent a plasma system of variable lengths (see figure\ref{fig:1}).
+The system is assumed periodic in the $y$-direction, reducing the problem to 1D.
+A plasma source is introduced in the system from the left-hand side of the domain.
 The source is modeled such that ions can have different drift velocities.
-We have considered ions to be cold ($0.01 ~eV$) with drift velocities ranging from $0.1 ~eV$ to $7.5 ~eV$ which in normalized units is equivalent to $\sim 0.489~C_s$ to $\sim 4.242~C_s$ and electrons are introduced with only the thermal component at $0.5 ~eV$.
+We have considered ions to be cold ($0.01 ~eV$), background ions with no drift and ion beam with drift velocities, ranging from $0.1 ~eV$ to $7.5 ~eV$ which in normalized units, is equivalent to $\sim 0.489~C_s$ to $\sim 4.242~C_s$.
+Electrons are introduced with only the thermal component at $0.5 ~eV$.
 The specific values for system parameters have been adopted from the ionospheric environment simulator system at the University of Oslo, Norway.
-The plasma is considered unmagnetized and self-generated magnetic field is ignored assuming small current values.
-The plasma density has been taken as $\approx 10^{13}~m^{-3}$ and hydrogen has been considered to be the ion species.
-Field quantities are dumped periodically to measure temporal growth rate of instability as well as the dispersion of the electrostatic waves using Fourier transformation.
-In all of the case studies, the cell size ($\Delta x$) is taken as the Debye length ($\lambda_D$) of the respective system.
-For time step, we used $\Delta t \omega_{pe} = 0.02$, which is sufficiently small to resolve electron plasma oscillations.
-In order to study finite-length effects, the system length has been varied from $512 ~\lambda_D$ to $2048 ~\lambda_D$.
-For periodic cases, the system length is set at $1024 ~\lambda_D$.
-Note that even in the periodic case, wavelengths longer than the system length (small $\Tilde{k}$) are not supported.
-Our choice results in a good resolution of $\Tilde{k}$.
+The plasma is considered unmagnetized, and the self-generated magnetic field is ignored, assuming small current values.
+The plasma density has been taken as $\approx 10^{13}~m^{-3}$, and hydrogen has been considered to be the ion species.
+The ratio of ion beam to ion density is $\alpha = 0.1$.
+Field quantities are dumped periodically to measure the temporal growth rate of instability as well as the dispersion of the electrostatic waves.
+In all of the case studies, the cell size ($\Delta x$) is taken as the electron Debye length ($\lambda_D$) of the respective system.
+The time step is considered sufficiently small to resolve electron plasma oscillations.
+In order to study finite-length effects, the system length has been investigated for different lengths $512 ~\lambda_D$, $1024 ~\lambda_D$, and $2048 ~\lambda_D$.
+The baseline numerical parameters have been used from the table I.